 This was an idea I got from my host and I followed religiously.
 He asked me to make an excel sheet with a summary of my job applications and track it regularly.
 This gives you a good idea of where you stand in job hunting process.
 Further I also had a folder with sub folders for each application containing cover letters and CVs I sent for a particular company / job.
-Below is just an example.

 - ‘Not’ using a standard CV and cover letter everywhere